-The use of a personal electronic device such as: cell phones, ipod®, and portable gaming systems, which includes games on cell phones, are not appropriate during your clinical experience.
-If you are caught using any of the above devices during your clinical experience the falling actions will be taken:
+The use of a personal electronic device such as a cell phone, iPod®, and portable gaming system, which includes games on cell phones, is not appropriate during your clinical experience.
+If you are caught using any of the above devices during your clinical experience the following actions will be taken:

 - a.
-First offence you will be give a verbal warning not to use your personal electronic device during your clinical experience.
-Additionally you will be reminded of the infraction policy stated in the Athletic Training Program student handbook. - b.
-Second offence your electronic device will be confiscated during your clinical experience. - c.
-Third offence you will be sent home, you will not be allowed to participate in any sanctioned events, and you will be required to meet with the Program Director
+First offense you will be given a verbal warning not to use your personal electronic device during your clinical experience.
+Additionally, you will be reminded of the infraction policy stated in the Athletic Training Program student handbook. - a.
+Second offense your electronic device will be confiscated during your clinical experience. - b.
+Third offense you will be sent home; you will not be allowed to participate in any sanctioned events, and you will be required to meet with the Program Director

-CONFIDENTIALITY - Health Insurance Portability and Accountability ACT (HIPPA)
+Confidentiality - Health Insurance Portability and Accountability ACT (HIPAA)

-Athletic Training Students are in a unique situation in which the student may at times have access to confidential information regarding a patient's medical condition.
-At no time should an Athletic Training Student discuss any information concerning the status or an injured or ill patient with any party outside of those directly responsible for the patient's care.
+Athletic Training Students are in a unique situation in which the student may, at times, have access to confidential information regarding a patient's medical condition.
+At no time should an Athletic Training Student discuss any information concerning the status of an injured or ill patient with any party outside of those directly responsible for the patient's care.
 All questions or comments regarding the status of a patient should be directed to the preceptor.
 Each Athletic Training Student is required to sign and return the "Confidentiality Agreement", located in the Student Forms section of this handbook, to the Program Director.